CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 17. **GeoIntersectionText**(geometry the_geom, text intersectSchemaName, text intersectTableName, geometry geoCol, text returnCol, text method)
     * Returns a text value from an intersecting polygon.
 If multiple polygons intersect, the value from the polygon with the largest area can be returned by specifying method='area'; the lowest intersecting value can be returned using method='lowestVal', or the highest value can be returned using method='highestVal'.
 The 'lowestVal' and 'highestVal' methods only work when returnCol is numeric.
-    * e.g. GeoIntersectionText(source_geo, public, intersect_tab, intersect_geo, TYPE, area)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, TYPE, area)

 18. **GeoIntersectionDouble**(geometry the_geom, text intersectSchemaName, text intersectTableName, geometry geoCol, numeric returnCol, text method)
     * Returns a double precision value from an intersecting polygon.
 Parameters are the same as **GeoIntersectionText**.
-    * e.g. GeoIntersectionText(source_geo, public, intersect_tab, intersect_geo, LENGTH, highestVal)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, LENGTH, highestVal)

 19. **GeoIntersectionInt**
     * Returns an integer value from an intersecting polygon.
 Parameters are the same as **GeoIntersectionText**.
-    * e.g. GeoIntersectionText(source_geo, public, intersect_tab, intersect_geo, YEAR, lowestVal)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, YEAR, lowestVal)

 # Adding Custom Helper Functions
 Additional helper functions can be written in PL/pgSQL.
 They must follow the following conventions:

   * **Namespace -** All helper function names must be prefixed with "TT_".
 The prefix must not be used in the translation file.
 This is necessary to create a restricted namespace for helper functions so that no standard PostgreSQL functions (which do not necessarily comply to these conventions) can be used.
   * **Input Types -** All helper functions (validation and translation) must accept only text parameters (the engine converts everything to text before calling the function).
-This greatly simplify the development of helper functions and the parsing and validation of translation files.
+This greatly simplifies the development of helper functions and the parsing and validation of translation files.
-  * **Variable number of parameters -** Helper function should NOT be implemented as VARIADIC functions accepting an arbitrary number of parameters.
-If an arbitrary number of parameters must be supported, it should be implemented as a list of text values separated by a comma or a semicolon.
+  * **Variable number of parameters -** Helper functions should NOT be implemented as VARIADIC functions accepting an arbitrary number of parameters.
+If an arbitrary number of parameters must be supported, it should be implemented as a list of text values separated by a comma.
 This is to avoid the hurdle of finding, when validating the translation file, if the function exists in the PostgreSQL catalog.
   * **Default value -** Helper functions should NOT use DEFAULT parameter values.
 The catalog needs to contain explicit helper function signatures for all functions it could receive.
 If default parameter values are required, a separate function signature should be created that calls the full function.
 This is to avoid the hurdle of finding, when validating the translation file, if the function exists in the PostgreSQL catalog.
-  * **Polymorphic translation functions -** If a translation helper functions must be written to return different types (e.g. int and text), as many different different functions with corresponding names must be written (e.g. TT_CopyInt() and TT_CopyText()).
+  * **Polymorphic translation functions -** If a translation helper function must be written to return different types (e.g. int and text), as many different functions with corresponding names must be written (e.g. TT_CopyInt() and TT_CopyText()).
 The use of the generic "any" PostgreSQL type is forbidden.
-This ensure that the engine can explicitly know that the translation function returns the right type.
+This ensures that the engine can explicitly know that the translation function returns the correct type.
   * **Error handling -** All helper functions (validation and translation) must raise an exception when parameters other than the source value are NULL or of an invalid type.
 This is to avoid badly written translation files.
 They should handle any type of source data values (always passed as text) without crashing.
-This is to avoid crashing of the engine when translating big source file.
+This is to avoid crashing of the engine when translating big source files.
   * **Return value -** 1) Validation functions must always return a boolean.
 They must handle NULL and empty values and in those cases return the appropriate boolean value.
 Error codes are provided in the translation file when source values do not fulfill the validation test.
 2) Translation functions must return a specific type.
 For now only "int", "numeric", "text" and "boolean" are supported.

 If you think some of your custom helper functions could be of general interest to other users of the framework, you can submit them to the project team.
 They could be integrated in the helper funciton file.